 Crape Myrtle trees are great for your yard.
 They have big, frilly pink, red, lavender, or white flowers.
 You will see these bright colors in the summer and fall.
 These trees also have good looks when leaves change color in the fall.

 The roots of Crape Myrtle won’t harm your house because they aren’t invasive.
-This tree is tough, too!
+This tree is thorny, too!
 It can handle hot weather, dry times, and soils with lots of lime without getting sick.

 15. Dwarf Alberta Spruce